WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Operator

-Good morning, ladies and gentlemen.
-Thank you for standing by.
+Good morning, ladies and gentlemen, thank you for standing by.
 Welcome to WestJet’s 2017 Third Quarter Conference Call and Webcast.
-As a reminder, all participants are in listen-only mode to prevent any background noise.
-After the speakers’ remarks, there will be an opportunity to ask questions.
-[Operator Instructions] As a reminder, this conference call is being broadcast live on the Internet and is being recorded.
+[Operator Instructions].
+As a reminder, this conference call is being broadcast live on the Internet and is being recorded.

 Hugh Harley